ChrisCherng/to-do-list/README.md

 ### Change the Name/Date of an Existing Task

-The user inputs the task number they'd like to change.
+The user inputs the task number they would like to change.
 The application then asks for the updated name of the task and the updated deadline date.
-THis will overwrite this task in the list.
+This will overwrite this task in the list.

 ![Screenshot of the console when changing a task](/assets/images/changetask.png)